sankar-666/sankar-666/README.md

 I'm a software engineer from Kerala, India.

 I have over three years of professional experience and am pursuing a master's in Artificial Intelligence in London.
-I value simplicity in solutions, clean and efficient code, and responsive and perfectly balanced designs.
+I value simplicity in solutions, clean and efficient code, and  perfectly balanced responsive designs.
 I take pride in crafting code that feels like a true work of art, where every detail is carefully considered and refined.

 ###
 <h6>💡 Feel free to DM me for access to private repositories, advanced Deep Learning, and NLP projects! 🚀</h6>